Last Updated on: 3rd September 2023, 12:57 pm

 Land Hermit Crabs

 While hermit crabs need to dampen their gills to breathe, they can’t be submerged for too long.
-That’s why they also need various escape routes to get out of the water when they need to.
+They need various escape routes to get out of the water when necessary.

 Land hermit crabs need to remain predominantly dry.
-However, owners must be careful with this, as they can suffocate if their gills are left to dry out.
+However, owners must be careful because they can suffocate if their gills are permitted to dry out gradually.

 Do Land Hermit Crabs Have Gills?

-All hermit crabs have gills, but they need water to breathe.
-According to Smithsonian’s National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins.
-This is predominantly why they can’t spend much time underwater.
+According to the Smithsonian National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins, so they can’t spend much time underwater.

-The chamber and gills act like lungs, allowing hermit crabs to breathe through the air instead of water.
-But, to breathe, they must obtain oxygen from humid air.
+The chamber and gills act like lungs, allowing hermit crabs to breathe through the air instead of the water.
+However, to breathe, they must obtain oxygen from humid air.

-- Dampen their gills
+- Dampen their gills.

-- Store water in their shells
+- Store water in their shells.

 How Long Does It Take for a Hermit Crab To Drown?